roll-w/CSL2-StationNaming/README.md

 ﻿# Station Naming

-This is a mod for `Cities: Skylines 2` that allows you naming your transport stations and stops automatically.
+This is a mod for `Cities: Skylines 2` that allows you naming your transport stations, stops and city service buildings automatically.

 This mod should be compatible with other auto naming mods, but you should check the mod settings to avoid conflicts.